uikit/uikit-site/docs/pages/javascript-utilities.md

 ### isInView

-This function is used to check if an element is currently visible inside the viewport.
+TODO: to check if an element is currently visible inside the viewport.
-The following parameters may be passed to the function.

 | Parameter | Type   | Default | Description          |
 |:----------|:-------|:--------|:---------------------|